veracruz-project/icecap/examples/README.md

 has both application-specific data (the `"foo"` field) and capability pointers (e.g. the `"barrier_nfn"` field).
 Our Python script `cdl.py` declares some seL4 objects with `self.alloc()` and grants capabilities for those objects to the component with `self.cspace().alloc()`.
-It passes the capability pointers of those capabilities in the component's address space to the component application code via `Config`.
+It passes capability pointers to those capabilities in the component's capability space to the component application code via `Config`.

 The script also creates a static secondary thread with `self.secondary_thread()`.
 This creates a TCB object and a stack.
-At component boot, that thread executes from `_start` just like the primary thread, but it is passed a nonzero `thread_index`.
+At component boot time, that thread executes from `_start` just like the primary thread, but it is passed a nonzero `thread_index`.
 Eventually it diverges from the primary thread in `__icecap_runtime_continue()` in [../src/c/icecap-runtime/src/runtime.c](../src/c/icecap-runtime/src/runtime.c).
 It then blocks, waiting for the primary thread to send it a function pointer and arguments via an associated endpoint.
-The `icecap-runtime` crate provides a high level interface to this low-level abstraction.
+The `icecap-runtime` crate provides a high level interface to this low-level mechanism.
 The `example_component_config::Config` field `secondary_thread: icecap_runtime::Thread` is just a wrapper around `icecap_sel4::Endpoint`.
 Observe how the thread is sent a closure in